Antiferromagnetic spin fluctuations and superconductivity in NbRh$_2$B$_2$ and TaRh$_2$B$_2$ with a chiral crystal structure: results and discussion

 where $\chi ''_{\perp}(q,\omega)$ is the imaginary part of the dynamical susceptibility perpendicular to the applied field, and $\omega$ is the NMR frequency.
 If one assumes that there is a peak around a finite wave vector $Q$ (due to spin fluctuation), then one may have the following approximation,

 where $\left( 1/T_1T \right)_Q$ is the contribution from wave vectors around $Q$, while $\left( 1/T_1T \right)_0$ denotes the contribution from $q\sim$ 0, which is proportional to the magnetic susceptibility $\chi_s$.
 That is, $\left( 1/T_1T \right)_0$ is proportional to the density of states (DOS) at the Fermi level and does not change with temperature.
-Therefore, the increase of {\tlt} at low temperatures is ascribed to $\left( 1/T_1T \right)_Q$, due to the development of the spin correlation appears at low temperatures.
-On the other hand, since the temperature dependence of the Knight shift is constant above {\tc} in both samples, we conclude that the correlation is of antiferromagnetic in nature.
-The difference in the strength of the antiferromagnetic fluctuations between {\nbr} to {\tar} will be discussed in subsection C in connection to the calculated band structure.
+The enhancement of {\tlt} at low temperatures is not caused by impurities, since {\nbr} contains more impurities but the enhancement of {\tlt} is weaker.
+Therefore, the increase of {\tlt} at low temperatures is ascribed to $\left( 1/T_1T \right)_Q$, i.e. spin correlations develop at low temperatures.
+On the other hand, since the temperature dependence of the Knight shift is constant above {\tc} in both samples, we conclude that the correlation is of antiferromagnetic nature.
+The difference in the strength of the antiferromagnetic fluctuations between {\nbr} and {\tar} will be discussed in subsection C in connection with the calculated band structure.